This article is for users on the Free and Exhibitor Pro Plans.

 If artworks are transacted in your gallery space during your ‘open exhibition dates’ on The Exhibit, you will need to edit the sales status of those artworks in your online exhibition from ‘For Sale’ to ‘Sold’ so you don’t accidentally sell the same work twice or mislead your online visitors that those artworks are still available.

-If you want to avoid the Status Edit Fee, we recommend processing your artwork sales transactions on The Exhibit instead of processing them elsewhere during your ‘open exhibition dates’.
+To avoid any double-sale refund fees, we recommend processing your artwork sales transactions on The Exhibit instead of processing them elsewhere during your ‘open exhibition dates’.

 Gallery commissions with online and offline exhibitions